 Geneva Robertson-Dworet Wrote Captain Marvel's Script

-One year after Marvel Studios officially announced Captain Marvel, screenwriters quite a bit of time perfecting the story while the studio searched for a director and star.
-They turned in their draft in December 2016.
-However, as the film progressed, the duo was eventually replaced with Geneva Robertson-Dworet, whose first major screenplay is 2018's Tomb Raider.
+Screenwriters Nicole Perlman and Meg LeFauve wrote the first draft of the script, turning it in in December 2016.
+The duo were eventually replaced with Geneva Robertson-Dworet, whose first major screenplay is 2018's Tomb Raider.
 Although Robertson-Dworet rewrote Captain Marvel's script, the crux of the story Perlman and LeFauve wrote will be retained in the final cut.

 Other Upcoming Marvel Movies

 - Black Panther (2018) release date: Feb 16, 2018

 - Avengers: Infinity War / The Avengers 3 (2018) release date: Apr 27, 2018